Public servant, author, educator

 Always enamoured of sea-faring folk, despite his classification by the US Navy following his service as its member with the least mechanical ability, Bob was happiest at sea, enjoying cruises and the conversations with old friends, sparring partners, and new acquaintances which they offered.
 As illness weakened him, he was determined to enjoy one last voyage.
 Despite his frailty, he took himself on a river cruise down the Danube and confounded medical prognostications by returning to Britain, where sadly his final illness took hold.
 But even in the last months of his life Bob remained a lively presence, enjoying playing host to old friends and cared for by his loyal staff at OSAP, who tended to his needs as well as responding to his hand on the office tiller to the end.

 He is survived by two brothers, Kenneth Schuettinger (and Ken’s children Donna, Kathy, Michael and Kenny) and Dennis Schuettinger (and Den’s children Cheryl, Susan, Kristen and Lynn) of Long Island, New York, and by many great nieces and nephews.
-He will be buried in his native country.
+He was buried in his native country.

 When I founded the Washington International Studies Council (WISC) and the Oxford Study Abroad Programme (OSAP) in 1984, I began by asking myself what I would want if I were a study abroad student.
 I would want to study with some of the best scholars and alongside some of the best students in the world.
 I would want to be as integrated as possible into the foreign college or university.
 I would want to live in the same housing with local students and join with them in sports teams, clubs and other extra-curricular activities.
 I would also like to be able to study almost any academic subject of my choice.